beta-team/community/data_split_handbook.md

 ## Difference between load and make

-load:
+`load_xxx`:

 + pros:
-  + this method do not need any computational resource of local machine.
+  + This method do not need any computational resource of local machine.
 Client can access split data easily by downloading from our Onedrive.
   + For those who want to run on PC, this is faster.
 + cons:
   + The split data is split by us in advanced with specified parameters(e.g, test_rate, random), the user cannot specify parameters when using this methods.
 But it sometimes could be a pros because novice can use the default data easily.
-  + Occupy some storage locally.
+  + Occupy some local storage.

-make:
+`make_xxx`:

 + pros:
   + Allow client to specify some parameters when spliting data, more flexible for experienced users.